iCliniq Logo

 How Can Vertebral Compression Fractures Be Diagnosed?

-• X-Ray - This can reveal any bony spurs that are irritating the spinal nerves and cause disc degeneration.
+• X-Rays - This can reveal any bony spurs that are irritating the spinal nerves and causing disc degeneration.

-• CT (Computed Tomography) - This picturizes the vertebral canal and shows any space narrowing.
+• CT (Computed Tomography) - This visualizes the vertebral canal and shows any space narrowing.

-• MRI (Magnetic Resonance Imaging) - MRI can reveal any tumors in the backbone, degeneration, enlargement, the spinal cord, and nerve roots.
+• MRI (Magnetic Resonance Imaging)—MRI can reveal tumors, degeneration, enlargement, the spinal cord, and nerve roots in the backbone.

-• DEXA (Dual-Energy X-ray Absorptiometry) Scan - Also known as bone densitometry, DEXA scan can measure the bone mineral density and diagnose osteoporosis.
+• DEXA (Dual-Energy X-ray Absorptiometry) Scan—Also known as bone densitometry, DEXA scans can measure bone mineral density and diagnose osteoporosis.

 How Are Compression Fractures Treated?